2. Numeric vectors

 Note

-Whether it was a good programming practice to actually implement a range of varied behaviours inside a single function is a matter of taste.
+Whether we consider a good programming practice the implementation of a range of varied behaviours inside a single function is a question of taste.
 On the one hand, in all of the preceding examples, we do repeat the input elements somehow, so remembering just one function name is really convenient.
 Nevertheless, a drastic change in the repetition pattern depending, e.g., on the length of the times argument can be bug-prone.
 Anyway, we have been warned[2].

 Zero-length vectors are possible too: